Visit our Venues

 TSB Bank is the naming rights sponsor for TSB Bowl of Brooklands, helping to keep the venue at an international concert standard that attracts thousands of visitors each year.

-Named the third best rugby stadium on earth by New Zealand Rugby World magazine (May 2009), Yarrow Stadium (known as Stadium Taranaki for the Rugby World Cup 2011 and selected major events) is an international-standard sports stadium with a capacity of 24,300 and up to 800 for functions overlooking the main field and Mount Taranaki in the background.
+Awarded the 2016 EVANZ Ticketek large venue of the year and named the third best rugby stadium on earth by New Zealand Rugby World magazine (May 2009), Yarrow Stadium (known as Stadium Taranaki for the Rugby World Cup 2011 and selected major events) is an international-standard sports stadium with a capacity of 24,300 and up to 800 for functions overlooking the main field and Mount Taranaki in the background.
 Yarrow Stadium also features sports fields and grandstand seating, all just minutes away from the CBD.

 To see more of the venue check out Google See Inside